nishanttotla/hugo-blog-skeleton/content/about.md

 ### Personal

-I live in San Francisco, California, and work at Docker.
+I live in San Francisco, California, and work at YouTube.
 I used to be a Programming Languages PhD student at UC Berkeley, but dropped out in 2015.
 One of my proudest moments was representing India at the International Physics Olympiad, 2008.

 <img data-action="zoom" src="/images/cinderella_half.jpg" style="width:30%; float: left; margin-right: 20px; margin-bottom: 15px; border-radius: 6px;"></img>

-Very recently in life, I've started to extensively exercise my creative muscle.
+Somewhat recently in life, I've started to exercise my creative muscle.
 This has provided me with a new found sense of purpose and a much broader ability to express myself.
-Lately, much of this has happened through photography and other visual media, though my interest is rapidly evolving.
+Lately, much of this has happened through acting, photography and other visual media, though my interest is rapidly evolving.

 I consider adventure to be a big part of my identity -- not only the thrill-seeking kind, but also the state of mind that allows me to lead a life of exploration.
 Some of this appetite is satisfied by [occasional physical activity](https://www.strava.com/athletes/2749248), and [travel](/places).
 One of my long term goals is to attain enough financial independence to lead a life that primarily involves adventure in some capacity.
 At that point, I'll gladly give up my current one that involves hours looking at a computer screen every day.